 Professor Toni Pfanner, Ph.D.
-(Econ.), now the Representative of the International Committee of the Red Cross (ICRC) in Singapore, is the former Chief Legal Advisor to the ICRC, a key actor in the implementation of international humanitarian law, and the former Editor of the International Review of the Red Cross.
+(Econ.), Visiting Professor, College of Europe, Bruges, Belgium, is the former Chief Legal Advisor to the ICRC, a key actor in the implementation of international humanitarian law, and the former Editor of the International Review of the Red Cross.
 He has, inter alia, taught courses in the UN/UNITAR International Law Fellowship Programme at The Hague.
 He is the Guest Lecturer on Humanitarian Law within the class on Armed Conflict and Individual Liability.